hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 It is a browser-based editor to connect all kinds of nodes together with wires.
 Every node has its own functionality. you get a lot of standard nodes, but it is also possible to install extra nodes needed for your application.
 All the nodes together in your working area are called a flow and can be deployed to its runtime in a single click.

-I am using Node-RED on different devices to collect the data from the smart home and garden to show it on the dashboard.
+I am using Node-RED on different devices to collect the data from the process to show it on the dashboard.
 Therefore I installed Node-RED on both Raspberry Pi's and on my local machine.
 If you are using an earlier version of Raspian (Rasberry Pi operating system) Node-RED might be installed already.
 I will now explain what you need to do before you can start with importing or building the flows in the next steps.

 In short, you need to do the following steps for both the Raspberry Pi and local machine:
 1. Install Node.js and nvm.